S-t-e-v-e-G/S-t-e-v-e-G/README.md

 I'm an experienced analytics, product and pricing practioner.

-I'm currently learning more about data science and web development.
+I'm currently learning more about data science and AI development.

 I'm a keen traveller and enjoy eating, drinking, photography and hiking.